TheStig294/100-more-randomats-pack-1/README.md

 \
 _ttt_randomat_doground_ - Default: 1 - Whether this randomat is enabled\
 _randomat_doground_fogdist_ - Default: 1 - Fog distance multiplier

+## First come, first served!

+Only the 1st person to search a body can see its role.\
+If detective-only search is enabled, everyone is given the ability to search bodies.\
+\
+_ttt_randomat_firstsearch_ - Default: 1 - Whether this randomat is enabled

 ## Freeze